An introduction to $p$-adic $L$-functions: Interpolation at Dirichlet characters

 \subsection{Analytic functions on $\Zp$ via the Mellin transform}

-The reader should hopefully now be convinced that the language of measures is a natural one in which to discuss $p$-adic $L$-functions.
-In this subsection, we use this (more powerful) language to answer the question we originally posed in the introduction: namely, we define analytic functions on $\Zp$ that interpolate the values $\zeta(1-k)$ for $k > 0$.
+The reader should hopefully now be convinced that measures are a natural language with which to discuss $p$-adic $L$-functions.
+In this subsection, we use this (more powerful) language to answer the question we originally posed in the introduction: namely, we define analytic functions on $\Zp$ interpolating the values $\zeta(1-k)$ for $k > 0$.
 In passing from measures to analytic functions on $\Zp$, we lose the clean interpolation statements.
 In particular, there is no \emph{single} analytic function on $\Zp$ interpolating the values $\zeta(1-k)$ for all $k>0$, but rather $p-1$ different `branches' of the Kubota--Leopoldt $p$-adic $L$-function on $\Zp$, each interpolating a different range.

 The reason we cannot define a single $p$-adic $L$-function on $\Zp$ is down to the following technicality.
 We'd \emph{like} to be able to define ``$\zeta_p(s) = \int_{\Zp^\times}x^{-s}\cdot\zeta_p$'' for $s\in\Zp$.
 The natural way to define the exponential $x \mapsto x^s$ is as